-In brief, an appropriate purchase arrangement will optimize the tax by future sale of the property.
-Our employees along with associate members of Alliance are ready to offer a comprehensive consultancy related to the matter.
+In brief, an appropriate purchase arrangement will optimize taxes related to the future sale of the property.
+Our specialists along with associate members of the Alliance are ready to offer a comprehensive consultancy related to the matter.

-Starting from 2017, immovable property tax is completely abolished.
+Starting from 2017, yearly immovable property tax is completely abolished.

 Your message has been submitted successfully.